NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/routing-plans.md

 ## Routing plans and contact details from the Personal Demographics Service (PDS)

-NHS Notify checks for each recipient's contact details before any messages are sent using a routing plan.
+NHS Notify checks for each recipient's contact details before we send any messages using a routing plan.

-This means that if a recipient's contact details are not found for a message channel, that channel is automatically skipped.
+This means that if we did not find recipient's contact details for a message channel, we'll automatically skip that channel.

-We do not recheck for contact details each time there's a fallback in a routing plan.
+We do not re-check for contact details each time there's a fallback in a routing plan.

 ## Message cascades